MuhammadKhoshnaw/BasicMVIApp/README.md

 )
 ```

-## TestFixtures
+### TestFixtures

 In this module, we also have some test fixtures.
-[MovieDummies](entity/src/testFixtures/java/com/khoshnaw/entity/MovieDummies.kt) have some dummy
+[MovieDummies](entity/src/testFixtures/java/com/khoshnaw/entity/MovieDummies.kt) has some dummy movie
-movie objects that we will need in our tests.
+objects that we will be needed in our tests.

 ```
 @Suppress("unused", "MemberVisibilityCanBePrivate")